 3 Reasons Why Structured Settlements are Superior Planning Tools

-Experts predict that the Federal Reserve will raise interest rates at least four times this year.
-As interest rates increase, so do rates of return on structured settlements.
 During good times and bad, structured settlements provide a reliable income source for your clients.
 Clients have peace of mind knowing they will receive guaranteed1 funds on a set date and for a specific amount.
 As their attorney, you can feel assured that your clients have financial protection.

-As our economy rebounds, the settlement industry has developed advanced solutions to capitalize upon the tax savings and reliability of structured settlements while also leveraging market growth.
+The settlement industry has developed advanced solutions to capitalize upon the tax savings and reliability of structured settlements while also leveraging market growth.
 Here are three reasons why you and your clients need structured settlements:

 #1 Growth Potential: The Modern Structured Settlement